opentiny/fluent-editor/README.md

 Thanks to:

 - The [quill](https://github.com/slab/quill) project, which is an API-driven rich text editor with a modular architecture, good scalability, ease of use, and cross-platform support.
-Fluent Editor extends and enhances a large number of modules and formats such as tables, images, and hyperlinks based on Quill.
+TinyEditor extends and enhances a large number of modules and formats such as tables, images, and hyperlinks based on Quill.
 - The [quill-better-table](https://github.com/soccerloway/quill-better-table) project, which enhances the built-in table module of Quill and adds rich functionality.
-Fluent Editor's table operation functionality is based on quill-better-table.
+TinyEditor's table operation functionality is based on quill-better-table.
 - The [quill-emoji](https://github.com/contentco/quill-emoji) project, which is a Quill module for emoji.
-Fluent Editor's insert emoji function is based on quill-emoji.
+TinyEditor's insert emoji function is based on quill-emoji.
 - The [quill-blot-formatter](https://github.com/Fandom-OSS/quill-blot-formatter) project, which is a Quill module for resizing images and videos.
-Fluent Editor's image scaling function is based on quill-blot-formatter.
+TinyEditor's image scaling function is based on quill-blot-formatter.

 ## License